Medicine Traditions

 Use:

-1. Digestive weakness associated with Cold, Damp or Wind: Nausea, Vomiting, Stomach Pain;2. used for mild Heart conditions associated with cold, such as Palpitations
+1. Digestive weakness associated with Cold, Damp or Wind: Nausea, Vomiting, Indigestion, Stomach Pain

 3. Internal Wind a